CARDBOARD BOX GINGERBREAD HOUSE!

 Cardboard Gingerbread house!

-Each part of the house, the walls and roof are made out of yummy ginger buscuit and you have to stick it together with icing sugar finalized with sugar treats.
+In each part of the house, the walls and roof are made out of yummy ginger biscuits, and you have to stick them together with icing sugar, finalized with sugar treats.

-This year I got this Gingerbread house kit as a gift and straight away I thought o’h know I bet its in a hundred pieces and I am going to be up all night building it!!
+This year, I received a Gingerbread house kit as a gift, and I thought, ‘Oh no, I bet it’s in a hundred pieces, and I am going to be up all night building it!!’

-Well I was wrong, it’s really simple to make, only six parts and rest is down to decorating it!
+Well, I was mistaken.
+The task ahead was straightforward, with only six parts, and the rest was down to decorating it!

 WHAT HAPPENED NEXT!

-This is how the idea for this project came about, having stored up a number of cardboard boxes that had been flattened, it was simple they would be what I would use to create a cardboard box Gingerbread house with.
+This is how the idea for this project came about, having stored up some cardboard boxes that had been flattened, it was simple they would be what I would use to create a cardboard box Gingerbread house.

 It’s a matter of cutting, joining up and finally painting.